-The goal of this design was to make an easy to build first project that serves a useful purpose.
+The goal of this design was to make a simple to build, but still state-of-the art oscillator.
 It provides a variable level, dual channel, signal source for both signal tracing and for distortion measurements.
-Its distortion, while not quite state of the art, is only 50 ppm, or about 0.005%.
+Its distortion is typically around 1 ppm, or about 0.0001%.
 It puts out 1.5 VRMS, which is sufficient to drive most amplifiers to full output.

 The oscillator cascades two relatively high selectivity lowpass filters (Q between 4 and 5).
-The combination of these two filters lets us use simple non-linear limiting (LED's D5 and D6) to set the output level.
+The combination of these two high selectivity filters and light-bulb-based amplitude limiting makes for extraordinarily low distortion.
 1% resistors and capacitors are used in the filter/oscillator signal path to assure that the two filter sections have the center frequencies aligned.

 Two 9 V batteries power the oscillator.
-D1 and D2 assure that the oscillator isn't damaged if the batteries are inserted backwards.
+Make sure to install them correctly, as installing the batteries backwards will damage the oscillator.
 C7 and C8 provide a low impedance for the circuit's power rails at mid-frequencies.
 C5 and C6 perform that function at high frequencies.
 R11 and D7 form a pilot light, showing when the power is turned on.

 R1, R2, R3, R8, C1, C2, and U1B form an inverting lowpass filter with a gain peak at 1 kHz.
-R4-R7, C3, C4, and U1A form a non-inverting filter with a gain peak at 1 kHz.
+R4, R5, C3, C4, and U1A form a non-inverting filter with a gain peak at 1 kHz.
 Phase shift in those filters caused the feedback taken through R6 to be positive feedback at 1 kHz, enabling oscillator.
 At DC, the feedback is negative, which assures DC stability for the oscillator.
+R12 sets the amount of positive feedback to be in a range where the action of the lamp (R13) limits the oscillator output level.